Retired Spring of 2013

 My research interests center around the sociolinguistics of Deaf communities, including issues of sociolinguistic variation within signed languages, issues of bilingualism and language contact, language policy and planning, and language attitudes.
 I am also interested in the structure of sign language discourse.
 From 1995 to 2010, I edited a series entitled Sociolinguistics in Deaf Communities, which has produced a yearly volume consisting of papers in all areas of sociolinguistics pertaining to Deaf communities from all over the world.
-I am co-director of a project funded by the National Science Foundation on sociolinguistic variation in American Sign Language as well as another National Science Foundation funded project on Black ASL (2007-2011).
+I was a co-director of a project funded by the National Science Foundation on sociolinguistic variation in American Sign Language as well as another National Science Foundation funded project on Black ASL (2007-2011).

 My publications include: